MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 The Standard Deduction Amount is \$2,270 for S2 Filing Status.

-*Special Tax Type rates for all taxpayers filing*
+*Special Tax Type rates for MS3 Filing Status*

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|